Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bat repellent

-Adding a couple of drops of liquid detergent will help keep the mixture where you spray it, and allow it to stay longer on the surface without evaporating.
+Adding a couple of drops of liquid detergent will help the mixture stick to where you spray it, and allow it to stay longer on the surface without evaporating.

 Fill up a spray bottle with the concoction and use it wherever you see raccoons go.
-If you want to keep raccoons off the deck, spray around the perimeter.
+If you want to keep raccoons off your deck or away from nooks and crannies where you’re worried they might nest, spray this mixture around the perimeter.
 If you want to stop them from getting at the trash, douse the garbage cans with the stuff.

 A spicy pepper spray is the best raccoon repellent if you do not want any risk of toxicity.
 Just make sure to spray it on places that people or pets do not touch.
-While this spicy raccoon spray is not poisonous, it can be irritating when accidentally rubbed into the eye.
+While this spicy raccoon spray is not poisonous, it can be irritating to the skin or eyes.

 5. Use strategic placement of ammonia